-- Check traffic thoroughly in all directions. - Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes or shift gears while proceeding through the intersection. - Keep your hands on the wheel.
+- Check traffic thoroughly in all directions. - Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes while proceeding through the intersection.

+• Keep your hands on the wheel.
 Once through the intersection:

-- Continue checking traffic. - Accelerate smoothly and change gears as necessary.
+- Continue checking mirrors and traffic. - Accelerate smoothly and change gears as necessary.

-13.1.3 - Urban/Rural Straight
+13.1.3 - URBAN/RURAL STRAIGHT